Fast UAV Trajectory Optimization using Bilevel Optimization with Analytical Gradients: Methodology

-Note that although the objective functions remain the same in both the \textit{lower-level} and \textit{upper-level optimization problem}, $y$ is fixed in the \textit{lower-level optimization problem} but becomes the variable we want to optimize in the \textit{upper-level optimization problem}.
-The lower-level problem is also specified to be a quadratic program (QP), which can be solved efficiently and globally optimally in $x$.
+Note that although the objective functions $J(c,y)$ remain the same in both the lower-level (also the first constraint) and upper-level optimization problem, $y$ is fixed in the lower-level optimization problem but becomes the optimization variable in the upper-level optimization problem.
+The lower-level problem is also a quadratic program (QP) because $J(c,y)$ is quadratic in $c$ when $y$ is fixed.